mitmath/julia-mit/README.md

 * On MacOS, you will need to run `Pkg.add("Homebrew")` first.
 On Windows, it will want you to run `Pkg.add("RPMmd")` first.
 * On MacOS, you currently need MacOS 10.7 or later; [MacOS 10.6 doesn't work](https://github.com/JuliaLang/julia/issues/4215) (unless you compile Julia yourself, from source code).
-* Windows binary installation is currently broken (there are a couple of libraries that don't have Windows binaries set up yet); we are hoping to fix this in the next few days.
 * If `Pkg.add("IJulia")` says that the IJulia package doesn't exist, then you probably downloaded Julia 0.1 by mistake.
 Download Julia 0.2, run `Pkg.update()` in Julia, and try again.